ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 }
 ```

-- `nodeID` is the node ID of the validator being added to the subnet.
+- `nodeID` is the node ID of the validator being added to the Subnet.
 This validator must validate the Primary Network for the entire duration that it validates this Subnet.
-- `subnetID` is the ID of the subnet we’re adding a validator to.
+- `subnetID` is the ID of the Subnet we’re adding a validator to.
-- `startTime` is the unix time when the validator starts validating the subnet.
+- `startTime` is the unix time when the validator starts validating the Subnet.
 It must be at or after the time that the validator starts validating the Primary Network
-- `endTime` is the unix time when the validator stops validating the subnet.
+- `endTime` is the unix time when the validator stops validating the Subnet.
 It must be at or before the time that the validator stops validating the Primary Network.
 - `weight` is the validator’s weight used for sampling.
-If the validator’s weight is 1 and the cumulative weight of all validators in the subnet is 100, then this validator will be included in about 1 in every 100 samples during consensus.
-The cumulative weight of all validators in the subnet must be at least `snow-sample-size`.
-For example, if there is only one validator in the subnet, its weight must be at least `snow-sample-size` (default 20).
+If the validator’s weight is 1 and the cumulative weight of all validators in the Subnet is 100, then this validator will be included in about 1 in every 100 samples during consensus.
+The cumulative weight of all validators in the Subnet must be at least `snow-sample-size`.
+For example, if there is only one validator in the Subnet, its weight must be at least `snow-sample-size` (default 20).
 Recall that a validator's weight can't be changed while it is validating, so take care to use an appropriate value.
 - `from` are the fund addresses that the user wants to use to pay for this operation.
 If omitted, use any of user's addresses as needed.
 - `changeAddr` is the address any change/left-over of the fund (specified by the `from` addresses) will be sent to.
 If omitted, change/left-over is sent to one of the addresses controlled by the user.
 - `username` is the user that pays the transaction fee.